glycerine/spin_paxos/README.md

 Paxos variant papers just don't address well, if they address it at all.
 Because machines fail all the time, you'll need this feature much sooner than you think.
-Jump on the raft, and survive turbulent waters when the cluster membership changes.
+Jump on the Raft, and survive turbulent waters when the cluster membership changes.